telerik/maui-docs/controls/gridsplitter/styling.md

 * `CornerRadius` (`Thickness`)&mdash;Specifies the border corner radius of the control.
 * `ContentPadding` (`Thickness`)&mdash;Specifies the padding of the content in the control.

-In addition you can style the gripper by using the `GripperColor` (`Color`) property.
+In addition, you can style the gripper by using the `GripperColor` (`Color`) property.

 ## Visual States

-You can use visual states to change the appearance of the control based on its state-such as when it's disabled and hovered.
+You can use visual states to change the appearance of the control based on its state, for example, when it's disabled and hovered.

 The GridSplitter provides the following CommonStates visual states: